ThemeZee/themezee-toolkit/readme.txt

 = Included Features =

-* Header & Footer Scripts - Insert custom code in the head and footer section
 * Widget Visibility - Hide or show widgets conditionally
 * Infinite Scroll - Add support for infinite scrolling on the blog homepage